Frequently Asked Questions

 Can I migrate from BoxBilling?

 Yes, you can.

 At the moment there are no breaking changes and it should be quick and painless to migrate from BoxBilling to FOSSBilling using the instructions here: Migrate from BoxBilling to FOSSBilling (opens in a new tab)

 FOSSBilling is very much a work in progress.
-Right now we are busy squashing a lot of bugs and at the same time working on a major rewrite of large sections of the codebase.
+Right now we are busy squashing a lot of bugs, improving security, and at the same time working on a major rewrite of large sections of the codebase.

-The last release and the latest commits should work and should be relatively stable and secure but we don't really recommend using it on production sites just yet.
+Right now, FOSSBilling is in a far more stable and secure state than it was just a few months ago and definitely more secure than the last releases of BB were.
+We don't generally recommend using it on production sites just yet unless you know what you are doing, but as long as you have some basic understanding then you probably could.
 If you do, then please be aware that there may be breaking changes somewhere in the near future, even though we aim to make migration to future versions as easy as possible.